bugnano/rnr/README.md

 * Text and binary file viewer with line numbers and syntax highlighting for text, and masked data for binary, with optional hex display mode for both formats
+* Optional file and directory preview in the other panel
 * If the internal file viewer is not used, view files with the selected pager (default: less)
 * Edit files with the selected editor (default: vi)